 For a lender to deem the property a "second home" -- even if your income without the rent is sufficient -- the home must be a "reasonable distance" away from your primary home.
 That is usually akin to about 50 miles or so.
 It can be closer if the home is in an obvious vacation spot, such as near a beach or skiing area.

-If it is just a plain old home not all that far from where you live, the property is usually treated as an investment since you really have no compelling reason to stay there instead of your primary home.
+If it is just a normal home not all that far from where you live, the property is usually treated as an investment since you really have no compelling reason to stay there instead of your primary home.

 Also, to be considered a second home, guidelines generally state that the borrower must occupy the property for some portion of the year.
 If the property and occupancy fail these tests, the property is treated as an investment.